Painting tones and colors.

-You must learn about painting tones and colors for landscapes.
+You must learn about painting in the correct tones and colors for a landscapes.

 Paint the background with white, tinted with a little color to give a very pale tone of that color.

-The middle ground will need to be painted in darkening tones as we come forward.
+Then, as we come forward, the middle ground will need to be painted in darkening tones.

-The foreground in full color, vibrant with a few white highlights.
+The foreground in the full color, vibrant with a few white highlights.

 In brief, dark tones look close and light tones look further away.